JeffyCN/weston/doc/sphinx/toc/running-weston.rst

 ``seatd`` is not already running, it can be started with ``sudo -- seatd -g video``.

-Another way of launching Weston is via ssh or a serial terminal.
-The simplest option here is to use the ``libseat`` launcher with ``seatd``.
-The process for setting that up is identical to the one described above, where one just need to ensure that ``seatd`` is running with the appropriate arguments, after which one can just run ``weston``.
-Another option, is to rely on logind and start weston as systemd user service: :ref:`weston-user-service`.
+Launching Weston via ssh or a serial terminal is best with the ``libseat`` launcher and ``seatd``.
+Logind will refuse to give access to local seats from remote connections directly.
+The process for setting that up is identical to the one described above, where one just need to ensure that ``seatd`` is running with the appropriate arguments, after which one can just run ``weston``. ``seatd`` will lend out the current VT, and if you want to run on a different VT you need to ``chvt`` first.
+Make sure nothing will try to take over the seat or VT via logind at the same time in case logind is running.

+If you want to rely on logind, you can start weston as a systemd user service:
+:ref:`weston-user-service`.

 Running Weston on a different seat on a stand-alone back-end
 ------------------------------------------------------------